NACLab/ngc-learn/docs/tutorials/lesson1.md

 to this information (such as transforming with a bundle of synapses via linear algebra operations), and then depositing this information into the compartment of another "destination node".
-To do this, there are two primary types of cables you should be familiar with:
-the simple cable [SCable](ngclearn.engine.cables.scable) and the dense cable [DCable](ngclearn.engine.cables.dcable).
+To do this, there are two primary types of cables you should be familiar with: 1) the simple cable [SCable](ngclearn.engine.cables.scable), and 2) the dense cable [DCable](ngclearn.engine.cables.dcable).
 The simple cable simply transmits information directly from one node's compartment to another node's compartment, simply multiplying the information from the source